MartynasJonkus/Spotiphane/README.md

 # To do:
 Let the user choose to either use the spotify generator or upload a photo
 Validation on all inputs
-Optimize the 3D viewer so it doesn't consume 100% GPU
 Make the UI look pretty and intuitive
 Tooltips that explain the parameter when hovering over it

+# Done
+Optimize the 3D viewer so it doesn't consume 100% GPU